 Often, when you look around it seems like everyone else has a better life than you.
 That things just come easier for them and everything goes their way.
 They have more to show for themselves with their high-paying jobs, beautiful homes, loving families, and fancy cars.
 When you spend your time comparing like this, you fall into the comparison trap and measure every aspect of your life against theirs.
-Playing tit for tat to try to gauge how successful you are when judged against your peers.
+Playing tit for tat to try to gauge how successful you are when ju

 Unfortunately, when you look to others with envy in your eyes, the only thing you do is communicate to yourself that you are less than.
 That the hard work you put in is somehow less important than the people you compare yourself to and that you are less worthy of success and happiness.